instaclustr/cassandra-ttl-remover/README.md

 #### Remove TTL and create new SSTable

-1. Change change foler to cassandra/tool/bin and the command for running the tool is as the following:
+1. Change change folder to cassandra/tool/bin and the command for running the tool is as the following:

  `./TTLRemover [full path to the sstable folder>] -p <output path>`